formester/formester-site/content/blog/how-to-add-a-timer-to-your-google-quiz-includes-latest-alternative-works-without-add-ons-2023.md

 ![Screen capture showing: Set up a start and end time](/img/how-to-add-a-timer-to-your-google-quiz-13.png "Set up a start and end time")

 4. And that's all!
-Just hit **publish** and your form is ready to gather submissions.
+Just hit **Publish** and your form is ready to gather submissions.

 ### Conclusion